NathanWailes/sens/1. Learn/Criticisms of SENS and Aubrey.md

 ## Aubrey himself

+### Many scientists think he's a crackpot

+##### Examples of people saying this
+- a PhD in mathematics in an email to Nathan Wailes: "(obviously many scientists think he's a crackpot, but scientists tend to dismiss things that sound crack-pot-ey and that are about the far future without investigating them carefully)"

 ### Aubrey looks unusual
 - "If you're trying to end aging, why do you wear a long beard that makes you look old?"